-NoLMResponseNTLMv1: A Boolean setting that controls using the NTLM response for the LM response to the server challenge when NTLMv1 authentication is used.<35>
+NoLMResponseNTLMv1: A Boolean setting that SHOULD<35> control using the NTLM response for the LM response to the server challenge when NTLMv1 authentication is used.
+The default value of this state variable is TRUE.

-ClientBlocked: A Boolean setting that disables the client from sending NTLM authenticate messages, as defined in section 2.2.1.3.<36>
+ClientBlocked: A Boolean setting that SHOULD<36> disable the client from sending NTLM authenticate messages, as defined in section 2.2.1.3.
+The default value of this state variable is FALSE.

-ClientBlockExceptions: A list of server names that can use NTLM authentication. <37>
+ClientBlockExceptions: A list of server names that SHOULD<37> use NTLM authentication.
+The default value of this state variable is NULL.